 My grandmother had one story of military service in the family.
-It was her uncle Clifford Brooks.
+It was her uncle, Clifford Brooks.
 She said Clifford was killed in the Boar war and that her grandmother, Georgiana (Dawdie) Olton-Brooks, got a small pension for him.
-She said that a breastplate was sent back to Barbados that read “Clifford Brooks died for Freedom”, but it had since disappeared.
+She noted that a breastplate was sent back to Barbados that read “Clifford Brooks died for Freedom,” but it had since disappeared.
 I would not have thought to look for military records for anyone in the family were it not for this story about Uncle Clifford.

 During World War I, many Barbadian born men and women joined regiments and were sent overseas.
 Uncle Henry Clifford Brooks was in the British West Indies Regiment, 10th Battalion.
 He died in 1918 and is remembered along with others at St. Germain-Au-Mon-D’Or Communal Cemetery Extension, Rhone, France.
-The cemetery was begun in October, 1917, and used by the Rest Camp and the small British Hospital until November, 1919.
+The cemetery was begun in October 1917 and used by the Rest Camp and the small British Hospital until November 1919.
 There are now over 100, 1914-18 and over 10, 1939-45 war casualties commemorated in this site.
-The cemetery covers an area of 1,169 square metres and is enclosed by a stone rubble wall.
-The number of identified casualties there is 117.
+The cemetery covers an area of 1,169 square meters and is enclosed by a stone rubble wall.
+The number of identified victims there is 117.